oklas/react-breadcrumbs-dynamic/README.md

 * boolean
 * symbol

-So to avoid additional processing does not specify arrays or objects or react elements (ie jsx) as props of `BreadcrumbsItem` in `render()` method:
+So to avoid additional processing you should not specify arrays or objects or react elements (ie jsx) as props of `BreadcrumbsItem` in `render()` method:

 ``` javascript